scflode/dev-proxy/README.md

 ### Use dnsmasq instead hosts file (Homebrew)

 To setup a real DNS server you can use `dnsmasq`.

+The advantage is that for new domains no other step is need as to add it to the project (see "Add new services").

 For macOS use the following commands in order: